 Wheeler's Dental Anatomy, Physiology and Occlusion, 11th Edition

-Successfully learn to apply dental anatomy to the practice of dentistry with Wheeler’s Dental Anatomy, Physiology, and Occlusion, 11th Edition.
-Updated and visually enhanced, the 11th edition of this market-leading dental text expands its focus on clinical applications.
-Dozens of online 360-degree and 3-D tooth animations to give you an unparalleled view of dentitions, pulp formation, the sequence of eruptions, and countless clinical considerations.
-Every text purchase also comes with access to the companion Expert Consult website — where you can reference the entire text electronically, as well as engage with a wealth of learning activities, animations, and hands-on resources to better understand and retain the information covered in the text.
-In all, this proven learning package offers all the up-to-date information, best practices, and tools to prepare you for the dental anatomy and occlusion section of the exams and ensure long-term clinical success.
+Let Wheeler’s Dental Anatomy, Physiology, and Occlusion, 11th Edition help guide your students in learning to apply dental anatomy to the practice of dentistry.
+Updated and visually enhanced, the 11th edition of this cornerstone dental text expands its focus on clinical applications.
+Dozens of online 360-degree and 3-D tooth animations give students an unparalleled view of dentitions, pulp formation, the sequence of eruptions, and countless clinical considerations.
+Every text purchase also comes with access to the companion Expert Consult website — where students can access the entire text electronically, as well as engage with a wealth of activities, animations, and resources to better understand and retain what’s covered in the text.
+In all, this market-leading learning package will fully prepare students for the dental anatomy and occlusion section of their exams and for long-term clinical success.

 - More than 800 full-color images include detailed, well-labeled anatomical illustrations as well as clinical photographs.

 - Bolded key terms draw students’ attention to essential terminology.

 - Practical appendices include Review of Tooth Morphology with a concise review of tooth development from in utero to adolescence to adulthood; and Tooth Traits of the Permanent Dentition with tables for each tooth providing detailed information such as tooth notation, dimensions, position of proximal contacts, heights, and curvatures.

 - 360-degree virtual reality and 3-D animations on Expert Consult help students refine their skills in tooth identification and examination.

 - Step-by-step videos on Expert Consult demonstrate occlusal adjustments.